mrojasb2000/restgolang/README.md

 version: 1.0.0
 ```

-Or you can use *curl* to make request from your terminal
+Or alternatively, you can use *curl* to make request from your terminal

 ```
 $ curl -i localhost:4000/v1/healthcheck